JS4-14/Cybersecurity-Portfolio/arm-work-exp/README.md

 - Designing and building a protective chassis to house a micro:bit during drop tests.
 - Programming the micro:bit buttons to start and stop data collection.
 - Recording acceleration measurements during free-fall experiments.
-- Receiving and decrypting wireless signals transmitted from another micro:bit.
 - Presenting the team's process, findings and outcomes to a panel of Arm members.

 ---